qmlbook/qt6book/docs/ch06-controls/common-patterns.md

 }
 ```

-To bootstrap the program, we create the first `DocumentWindow` instance from the `main.qml`, which is the entry point of the application.
+To bootstrap the program, we create the first `DocumentWindow` instance from `main.qml`, which is the entry point of the application.

 ```qml
 import QtQuick